attempering/at-engine/doc/cfg-options.md

 The `f(beta)` factor has three possibilities.

 * Type 0.
 Flat distribution: `f(beta) = 1`
-          This is the case that falls back to the classic CST algorithm.
+          This is the case that falls back to the classic adaptive tempering algorithm.

 * Type 1.
 Gaussian distribution: `f(beta) = exp[-(beta - beta0)^2/(2 sigma^2)]`
           This is the new distribution suggested by the PCST paper.